A day trip to the summit of a 1046 m (3432 ft) peak in the Loch Lomond & the Trossachs National Park.

 From this point, it was only a matter of minutes, and we stood at the summit, where we were welcomed by a thrilling, 360-degree view on a thick greyness.

-After this achievement and snack/chat time, we went back down to the valley.
+After this achievement and snack/chat time, we went back down.
+It went.. well, faster.

-Patches of snow worked well as nice slides that propelled the downhill progress, and eventually served also as a training ground of ice axes handling.
+Patches of snow worked well as nice slides and propelled the downhill progress.
+They also eventually served us as a training ground of ice axes handling.